OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ## Auto Complete

 The OpenBB Terminal is equipped with an auto completion engine that presents choices based on the current menu.
 Whenever you start typing, the prompt will appear.
-When the function contains optional arguments, pressing the `space bar` after typing the command will present the list of available arguments.
+When the function contains arguments, pressing the `space bar` after typing the command will present the list of available arguments.
 This functionality dramatically reduces the number of key strokes required to perform tasks and, in many cases, eliminates the need to consult the help dialogue for reminders.
 Choices - where they are bound by a defined list - are searchable with the up and down arrow keys.

 ![Auto Complete](https://user-images.githubusercontent.com/85772166/233247702-f707531c-2c65-4380-a662-cd4bc2ae0199.png)